solonso/Motion-planning-bug-algorithm/README.md

 Navigate robots intelligently with MATLAB!
 Bypass obstacles and find direct paths effortlessly.
 Visualize every step of your robot's journey.
 Perfect for beginners and experts alike.
 Upgrade your robot's intelligence now!

 Navigate your robot seamlessly in structured environments.
-Say goodbye to circumnavigation and hello to goal-oriented path planning using the Bug Algorithm.
+By using circumnavigation and saying hello to goal-oriented path planning, we employed Bug Algorithm.

 ![Bug1 algorithm ](https://github.com/solonso/Motion-planning-bug-algorithm/assets/63534670/95d2a15e-c708-462f-a561-fd316ac637d1)